This resource has been fully reviewed and updated by a member of The Open Sanctuary Project’s staff as of October 15th, 2021

 Early treatment is critical.
-If you suspect a turkeys may have ingested any of the poisons above, contact your veterinarian immediately.
+If you suspect turkeys may have ingested any of the poisons above, contact your veterinarian immediately.
 Blood tests may confirm poisoning.

 Polytetrafluoroethylene Toxicosis (Teflon Flu, Polymer Fume Fever)

 Polytetrafluoroethylene (PTFE) is found in many household items but those that are intended to be heated are the main source of toxicity.
 At high temperatures, items containing PTFE can put out highly toxic fumes, resulting in toxicity or even death.
 Make sure any heat sources you use in resident living spaces, such as a radiant heater or heat lamp, are free of PTFE.
 We advise against the use of glass bulb heat lamps due to their associated fire risk, but another reason to steer clear is that some are coated in PTFE.
 Other sources of concern include some hairdryers, heating pads, irons and ironing board covers, computer wires, and non-stick cookware.
-While polytetrafluoroethylene toxicosis is a concern for any avian resident, be especially vigilant if you share your home with an avian companion, since there are many household items that could contain PTFE.
+While polytetrafluoroethylene toxicosis is a concern for any avian resident, be especially vigilant if you share your home with an avian companion, since many household items could contain PTFE.

 Sodium (Salt) Poisoning in Turkeys

 Venomous snakebites are not common, but when they occur, should be treated seriously and immediately.
 If you notice a snakebite, look for others.
-Snake venom varies by species, and the severity of a bite can also be influenced by size, age, and the number of bites.
+Snake venom varies by species, and the severity of a bite can also be influenced by the size, age, and the number of bites.
 Most venoms can impair blood clotting and damage the heart, while some others contain neurotoxins.
-Signs of a snakebite may include:
+Signs of snakebite may include:

 - Swelling at the bite site